1982 French Grand Prix

 2010 German Grand Prix

-Exactly one year to the day before the race, Felipe Massa had been hospitalised with a fractured skull when a rogue spring fell from Rubens Barrichello’s Brawn and hit Massa’s helmet during qualifying for the Hungarian GP.
+Exactly one year to the day before this race, Felipe Massa had been hospitalised with a fractured skull when a spring fell from Rubens Barrichello’s Brawn and hit Massa’s helmet during qualifying for the Hungarian GP.

 It ruled him out of the rest of the season and when he came back in 2010, he had Fernando Alonso to cope with as a teammate at Ferrari.
 Massa was always a bit of a confidence driver and, despite having generally been off Alonso’s pace so far in the season, you got the sense that one good result might just signal a return to the form of the pre-accident Felipe.